Ben-Karr/api-bird-classifier/Readme.md

+# The API is currently not working since Heroku discontinued the ability to host Docker containers for free.

 # An API that uses Fastai and FastAPI to predict bird species

 The app loads a fastai classification model trained [here](https://github.com/Ben-Karr/train-bird-classifier).
 You can post an image file to `"/"` to receive the predicted bird-label together with the overall per-label confidences.